 There are time limits that arise after the breakdown of a de facto relationship.
 Any Court Application must be made within two years from the date of separation.

-If you require representation and advice in relation to this area of family law, please contact our de facto solicitor in Brisbane, Toowoomba, Ipswich & North Lakes office as soon as possible as strict time limits apply.
+If you require representation and advice in relation to this area of family law in Brisbane, please contact our de facto & divorce solicitor in Brisbane, Toowoomba, Ipswich & North Lakes office as soon as possible as strict time limits apply.